marinopagan/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Stanford University
+- name: Princeton University
   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
-interests:
+# interests:
-- Artificial Intelligence
+# - Artificial Intelligence
-- Computational Linguistics
+# - Computational Linguistics
-- Information Retrieval
+# - Information Retrieval

 # Education to show in About widget
 education: